Wynnum State High School Block A: History

 The entry of Japan into World War II and the commencement of the Pacific theatre of war with its feared invasion of Australia, meant construction projects in Brisbane, including Wynnum High and Intermediate School, were reviewed to determine whether they should proceed.
 Work on the Wynnum High and Intermediate School did continue and in February 1942, the completion of the high school portion of the building was announced.
 Intending pupils were advised to enrol, but the Queensland Government closed all coastal state schools in January 1942 due to invasion fears.
 However, most Queensland schools reopened on 2 March 1942.

 When high school pupils commenced at Wynnum SHS on 2 March 1942, the roof was still under construction and there were a few usable first-floor rooms, but none were completed.
 Water had been connected and the septic system installed, but there was no power.
 There was no equipment for classwork or recreation.
 Domestic science and manual training students had to go to Wynnum Central State School for those subjects.
 As at other Queensland state schools, slit trenches were dug to protect students from air raids.
 At Wynnum SHS, male pupils dug these trenches in the area occupied by the swimming pool (as at 2018).
 Air-raid drills were conducted and windows were taped.

 Work on the school building (Block A) was completed before intermediate school pupils joined the high school pupils at the Wynnum High and Intermediate School in 1943.
 The school was officially opened by the Minister for Education, Arthur Jones, on Saturday 17 July 1943.
 A newspaper report of the event recorded:"The school has supplied a long felt want in the district, and has obviated pupils having to travel to Brisbane.
 It is probably one of the best situated schools in the State.
 [It is b]uilt on rising park land with a ready-made sports oval and grandstand..."

-Community involvement and school fund raising were important factors in the development of the school.
+Community involvement and school fundraising were important factors in the development of the school.
 Fancy dress balls became a popular annual event from their commencement in May 1945, while school fetes were regular and important fund-raising events for the school from 1950.